tombolaltd/fluent-plugin-udp_forward/README.md

 #### Overview

 This fluent input plugin allows you to collect incoming events over UDP.
-While fluentd's default UDP Input plugin supports to add a tag to the received message statically by configuration, it does not support to extract a tag from the received message.
+While fluentd's default UDP Input plugin supports adding a tag to the received message statically by configuration, it does not support extracting a tag from the received message.
-This plugin supports to extract the tag from incoming events over UDP.
-UDP event needs to be in a JSON format;
+This plugin supports extracting the tag from incoming events over UDP.
+UDP events should be in JSON format.
-an example will follow shortly

 #### Installation